-- a) The submission of applications for technical and financial prequalification: the rules applicable to the negotiation procedure also apply to the partnership for innovation procedure. - b) Regarding the submission of proposals for R&D projects: there are no minimum deadlines set forth in the law, the awarding entity being bound to indicate the same in the invitation.
+- The submission of applications for technical and financial pre-qualification: the rules applicable to the negotiation procedure also apply to the partnership for innovation procedure. - b) Regarding the submission of proposals for R&D projects: there are no minimum deadlines set forth in the law; the awarding entity is bound to indicate the same in the invitation.